 - When the student and advisor agree that the thesis/project is near completion, a second reader for the oral defense should be selected and contacted.
 Students will select the second reader in consultation with their advisor.
 Students must have approval from their advisor before they contact a second reader and request his/her participation in the oral defense committee.
 Do not expect the second reader to be available on short notice. - Talk with your thesis/project advisor and receive approval from him or her to schedule your oral defense.
-Some advisors may want to do the scheduling for you; just ask your advisor his/her preference. - Find a date and time that works with all of those who need to attend your defense and then submit a request for a room using this online form. - Communicate the room location, date, and time with those who will attend the defense once you receive confirmation from scheduling-services@bethel.edu - Thesis advisors: see Appendix C for the qualifications for second thesis readers.
+Some advisors may want to do the scheduling for you; just ask your advisor his/her preference. - Talk with your thesis/project advisor about your options for having the defense in person or by video conferencing. - Find a date and time that works for all of those who need to attend your defense, and then submit a request for a room using this online form. - Communicate the room location, date, and time with those who will attend the defense once you receive confirmation from scheduling-services@bethel.edu - Thesis advisors: see Appendix C for the qualifications for second thesis readers.